hcarver/30_turning_30/README.md

 # 30 Turning 30

-30 things I'm going to achieve in the year I turn 30.
+30 things I aimed to achieve in the year I turned 30.

 There are actually more than 30 things here, but that's so that I can fail at some of them or change my mind about doing them, but still make it to 30 overall.
 Some of them have external dependencies, so I might end up failing despite my best efforts.